-Campus Safety employs a safety force of five full-time and 10 part-time officers on the Cheyenne campus to assist students, employees and the general public in ways to make their time on campus a safe and satisfying experience.
+Campus Safety employs a safety force of seven full-time and six part-time officers on the Cheyenne campus to assist students, employees and the general public in ways to make their time on campus a safe and satisfying experience.

 The members of Campus Safety are not certified peace officers and do not have arrest powers.

 Any criminal activity is reported immediately to the Laramie County Sheriff's Department.
-Campus Safety prepares incident reports on reported crimes and all other incidents on campus in the Campus Incident Log (Excel document), which is displayed in the Student Services Building, the Safety Office and the Student Life Office.
+Campus Safety prepares incident reports on reported crimes and all other incidents on campus in the Campus Incident Log, which is displayed outside of BT213, in the Crossroads Building, and in the Ludden Library.

 Campus Safety Director

 The Director of Campus Safety is responsible for department leadership, officer selection and training programs, and is a liaison with area law enforcement/security organizations and intra-campus collaboration.
 The director also makes recommendations about traffic and safety, which then goes to President's Cabinet for discussion.

 Safety officers are responsible for maintaining order on campus and providing safety for college personnel, facilities and property.
 Their training includes, but is not limited to, departmental practices, college policies, campus code of conduct, interpersonal communication techniques, crisis intervention and stress management skills, CPR, first aid and Automated External Defibrillator training, report writing, use of department equipment, patrol and building safety check procedures and conflict management.